tananobo/Udacity_problem_vs_algo/problem_1_explanation.md

-This code takes number and output square root number floored into integer.
+This code takes number and output square root number floored into integer. <br>
 Algorithm methodology: Binary search
 Time complexity: O(nlog(n)) / Because of binary serch.
 Space complexity: O(1) / The number of variables is not changed depend on input.